NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 <div id="section2">
 ## Section 2

-Now, let's move on to the second section of a DX BUFR tables file.
-As already stated, this section is used to define, for each Table A and Table D mnemonic that was previously declared in the [first section](#section1), the sequence of Table B (and possibly other Table D) mnemonics which constitutes that mnemonic.
+The second section of a DX BUFR tables file is used to define, for each Table A and Table D mnemonic that was previously declared in the
+[first section](#section1), the sequence of Table B (and possibly other Table D) mnemonics which constitutes that mnemonic.

 The format for this section is a "|" character in columns 1, 12, and 80, with the mnemonic that is being defined listed in columns 3-10 (left-justified), and the sequence of constituent mnemonics beginning in column 14, each one separated from the others by one or more blank characters.
 For longer sequences, multiple successive lines may be used in a continuation fashion by repeating, within columns 3-10 of each continuation line, the mnemonic being defined.

 For example, in our [sample DX BUFR tables file](#bftab), the Table D mnemonic MRPSC0 is defined as consisting of the sequence YEAR MNTH DAYS HOUR MINU RPID MRPIDS CLON CLAT SELV CORN, where MRPIDS is itself a Table D mnemonic which is therefore itself defined in a similar manner elsewhere within the